What Is Tether and Is It a Good Investment?

-Although competitors have popped up over the years, Tether is still the most popular stablecoin and widely used for trading, loans and earning interest.
+Although competitors have popped up over the years, tether is still the largest stablecoin and is widely used for trading, loans and earning interest.
 Tether could potentially be viewed as one of the riskier cryptocurrencies due mainly to its issues with transparency, but it’s still very important in the cryptocurrency world.

 Where To Buy Tether and Earn High Interest Rates

-You can buy tether on many major cryptocurrency exchanges and lending platforms.
-Most will pay anywhere from 6% to 12% in interest just for storing Tether on their platform.
+You can buy tether on major cryptocurrency exchanges and lending platforms.
+Many will pay you interest just for storing tether on their platform.
 Tether will typically earn more interest than other popular stablecoins like GUSD, USDC and DAI because of its high demand in trading and cryptocurrency loans.

-Likewise, you will be able to ask for higher interest rates for Tether on KuCoin, a cryptocurrency-based peer-to-peer lending platform.
-In fact, it is the cryptocurrency that commands the highest interest rates by far — about 20% annualized as of this writing — compared against GUSD, USDC, Bitcoin and Ethereum.
+Likewise, you might be able to ask for higher interest rates for tether on KuCoin, a cryptocurrency-based peer-to-peer lending platform.
+On that platform, tether earns higher interest rates than many other cryptocurrencies, including bitcoin.

 Whether or not you choose to invest, make sure you understand tax laws around cryptocurrency.
 Income in the form of cryptocurrency can be taxed, whether earned as interest or capital gains.